 2. Learning is an active process

 In order to actively participate in their own learning and growth, students need to interact with their environment.
+Through active participation and hands-on experiences, students can develop skills such as critical thinking, problem-solving, and empathy.
 Constructivism learning theory believes that each new skill we acquire improves our knowledge of other things in the future.
+Discovery learning is one approach that encourages students to explore and uncover concepts independently, fostering deeper understanding.

 3. Learning is contextual